MAKEHER PROGRAM BRINGS STEM OPPORTUNITIES TO GIRLS AROUND WYOMING

 The MakeHER Scholar Program

-The Wyoming Afterschool Alliance (WYAA), the Coe Student Innovation Center (Coe Makerspace) and Wyoming 4-H are pleased to host the second cohort of the MakeHER Scholar Program in 2022.
+The Wyoming Afterschool Alliance (WYAA), the Coe Student Innovation Center (Coe Makerspace) and Wyoming 4-H hosted the MakeHER Scholar Program in 2021 and 2022.

 - Starter Kit: Participants receive a making starter kit that Includes a soldering iron and other useful supplies.